 Identifying Common Ants in South Florida

 In South Florida, our tropical climate is perfect for ants.
-From fire ants to pavement ants to carpenter ants, we have them all here and so we specialize in ant control and prevention.
+From big headed ants to ghost ants to carpenter ants, we have them all here and so we specialize in ant control and extermination.

-Below is a list of the most common types of ants you may encounter in your South Florida home, how to identify them, and what we can do to help you get rid of them.
+Below are the most common ants you may encounter in your South Florida home, how to identify them, and what we can do to help you get rid of them.

-From Jupiter to Boynton Beach to Coral Springs, the ghost ant, Tapinoma melanocephalum, is the most common ant we see when providing ant control in the area.
+From Jupiter to Delray Beach to Coral Springs, the ghost ant, Tapinoma melanocephalum, is the most common ant we see when providing ant control in the South Florida area.
 Ghost ants are often referred to as sugar ants because of their strong attraction to sugary and starchy foods.

 Ghost ants are most commonly found in kitchens and bathrooms, since they are mainly searching for water.
 Ghost ants are extremely small (being why “ghost” is so fitting) and are most often found crawling along baseboards and kitchen countertops.